The Yukon University Act has passed Third Reading

 The Yukon University Act enables Yukon College to transition to Yukon University.
 It ensures the university is a hybrid institution that offers university and college-level programming and is committed to working with Yukon First Nations and communities to meet the diverse education needs of Yukon.

-The plan is to officially launch Yukon University May 8, 2020, with a convocation ceremony for the first graduates and on May 9, Yukoners are invited to a day of family-oriented celebrations at Ayamdigut campus in Whitehorse where everyone will have the opportunity to “see yourself at YukonU”.
+The plan is to officially launch Yukon University May 8, 2020 with a convocation ceremony for the first graduates.
+On May 9, Yukoners are invited to a day of family-oriented celebrations at Ayamdigut campus in Whitehorse where everyone will have the opportunity to “see yourself at YukonU”.
 Visit YukonU.ca to keep up-to-date on news of the celebration!

 Following the installation of a new president and vice chancellor next year, the institution will embark on the creation of new strategic and academic plans informed by the new legislation and feedback from Yukon First Nations, communities and stakeholders.

 “Establishing Canada’s first university north of 60, the Yukon University Act is visionary in its scope and future focus.
 The Act ensures YukonU is grounded in the northern experience, guided by Yukon First Nations and community members, and has room to expand programming, research and innovation to meet the future needs of Yukoners and Canadians,” said Tom Ullyett, Yukon College Board of Governors chair.

 The Yukon University Act was tabled in the Legislative Assembly on October 9.
 It includes provisions to ensure:

 - The university offers trades programming, adult basic education and academic upgrading, certificates, diplomas, degrees and applied research.